open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   that the [span creation API](api.md#span-creation) returned (or will return) to the user (for example, the `Span` could be one of the parameters passed to such a function, or a getter could be provided).

+## Span Event Limits

+Erroneous code can add unintended events to a span.
+If these containers are unbounded, they can quickly exhaust available memory, resulting in crashes that are difficult to recover from safely.

+To protect against such errors, SDK Spans MUST discard attributes, links, and events that would increase the size of each collection beyond a limit configured in the `TracerProvider`, or for the span specifically.

+There MUST be a log message emitted by the SDK for each object discarded.

+The following interfaces MUST exist:

+- `TracerProvider`: a method to set a maximum collection size
+- `TracerProvider`: a method to retrieve the maximum collection size
+- `Span`: a method to set a maximum collection size for the span

+The default for this limit SHOULD be 1000.
+A value of 0 indicates no limit.

 ## Span processor

 Span processor is an interface which allows hooks for span start and end method